pairshaped/curlingio-docs/docs/getting-started/curling-club-managers.md

 ## First Class Support and Documentation

-Curling I/O provides email support.
+Curling IO provides email support.

 We also have feedback boards, online documentation (right here), and video tutorials to get you up and running.